 The goal of bundled payments are to increase the coordination of care across the continuum of providers and settings, reducing fragmented and siloed care, which lowers the quality of care delivered to patients (Spehar et al., 2005).
-The organizational structure created by bundled payments links providers in a way where each one is held accountable by their peers for the cost of care they provide to patients during an episode of care.
+The organizational structure created by bundled payments links providers in a way where each one is held accountable by their peers for the cost and quality of care they provide to patients during an episode.

-Bundled payments are a move away from a more typical fee-for-service funding mechanism for each healthcare setting.
+Bundled payments are a step away from a more typical fee-for-service funding mechanism for each healthcare setting.
 Bundled payments promote a more integrated model of healthcare funding, and are a promising strategy to improve coordination between providers and settings of care by aligning financial incentives, resulting in improved quality of care and access to services (Spehar et al., 2005; Mor, Intrator, Feng, & Grabowski, 2010).
-This funding mechanism is being piloted primarily in the US and the Netherlands.
-The Netherlands uses a nation-wide bundled payment program that covers diabetes care, chronic obstructive pulmonary disease care and vascular risk management (de Bakker et al., 2012).
+This funding mechanism is being piloted in the US, the Netherlands, Sweden, United Kingdom, and Canada.
+The Netherlands uses a nation-wide bundled payment program that covers diabetes care, chronic obstructive pulmonary disease (COPD) care, and vascular risk management (de Bakker et al., 2012).
+Sweden’s Orthochoice covers total hip and knee replacement.
+The National Health Services in the UK is using bundled payments for cystic fibrosis and maternal care.
+The Integrated Comprehensive Care Project in Ontario, Canada is currently piloting an initiative for hip and knee replacement, thoracic surgery, COPD, and congestive heart failure.
 Examples of bundled payment models in the US include:

-- Medicare Acute Care Episode (ACE) demonstration which includes orthopaedic and cardiovascular procedures;
+- Medicare Acute Care Episode (ACE) demonstration which includes orthopaedic and cardiovascular procedures (Chen et al., 2017)

-- ProvenCare model under the Geisinger Health System which includes coronary artery bypass graft (CABG), hip replacement, cataract surgery, PCI, angioplasty, perinatal care, bariatrics, low back pain and erythropoietin management (Geisinger Health System, 2013);
+- ProvenCare model under the Geisinger Health System which includes coronary artery bypass graft (CABG), hip replacement, cataract surgery, angioplasty, perinatal care, and bariatrics (Geisinger Health System, 2013)

 - PROMETHEUS payment model covering conditions such as diabetes, hypertension, asthma, and surgical procedures such as hip and knee replacements (Hussey, Ridgely, & Rosenthal, 2011)